tradecloud/tradecloud-docs-api-v2/buyer/issue/attach-document-api.md

 You can attach documents body using the `documents` field on either `order` or `lines` level in the order body of the `/order` API.

+This will NOT create an `OrderDocumentsAttachedByBuyer`activity and NO acknowledge task for the supplier.

 {% page-ref page="./" %}

 ### Documents body